$0 South Africa Curriculum Matching Matrix — CAPS, Cambridge, or GED? The Decision South African Homeschool Parents Were Never Given

 The wrong choice doesn't just waste a year.
 It can cost R15,000–R30,000+ in re-enrollment fees, close university doors, or leave your child needing an expensive bridge qualification before any SA university will consider them.

-The Matrix is a complete decision toolkit: a main guide plus standalone worksheets, all structured to take you from overwhelmed to decided in one sitting.
+A main guide plus standalone worksheets, structured to take you from overwhelmed to decided in one sitting.

 The Main Guide

-• University pathway map — exactly what each qualification gets your child at South African universities, including the USAf exemption rules, the Cambridge Two-Sitting Rule, and the critical GED warning (USAf no longer accepts GED for direct entry — a Higher Certificate at NQF 5 is now required first)
+• University pathway map — choosing the wrong curriculum can close university doors you didn't know existed.
+Covers the USAf exemption rules, the Cambridge Two-Sitting Rule (split your subjects wrong across sittings and USAf rejects your application entirely), and the critical GED warning: USAf no longer accepts GED for direct degree entry — a Higher Certificate at NQF 5 is now required first

-• BELA Act 2025 compliance section — what the Act actually requires, what changed, and what the "home visits" panic was really about (spoiler: they were removed).
-Legal facts, not Facebook rumours
+• BELA Act 2025 compliance section — the panic on Facebook is worse than the actual law.
+What the Act requires, what changed, and what the "home visits" scare was really about (removed from the final text).
+Legal facts, not social media rumours

-• Learner profile matching — a simple framework to match your child's learning style (structured vs. self-directed, academic vs. practical) to the right pathway before you commit
+• Learner profile matching — what worked for your friend's structured, self-motivated child may be wrong for your creative one.
+A simple framework to match your child's learning style (structured vs. self-directed, academic vs. practical) to the right pathway before you commit

 Worksheets and Decision Tools